Jeffvalis/Product-Portfolio/01_Idempotency_Engine/README.md

 - Users can receive **duplicate payouts** or experience **stuck/unknown status** withdrawals.
 - Finance and Operations spend time doing **manual reconciliations**.
-- Trust in Cowrywise’s withdrawals and reliability is eroded.
+- Trust in the Company’s withdrawals and reliability is eroded.

 ---